#742 Beyond the Great Western Peninsula

 And this was not just a bias of the mid 19th century.
 The Ontario base map in volume 2 (19th century) of the Historical Atlas of Canada, produced in the 1990s, omits Lake Superior altogether.
 The stirring settler activity was on the Great Western Peninsula.
 The westernmost point on the HAC base map is Sault Ste.
 Marie.
 For analytical purposes, Ontario ends somewhere in Georgian Bay.
 Ontario would not be connected by land to its western extremities until 1885, when the CPR from Montreal and Sudbury reached Port Arthur and Fort William.
 (The stretch of CPR mainline from Port Arthur to Winnipeg had been completed earlier, in 1883.)
 Indeed, right up until 1899, the official maps of Ontario land districts extend only as far as Manitoulin Island and the west end of Georgian Bay.
 No wagon road was ever built to the west end of Lake Superior.
 A motor road to western Ontario was not completed until 1942, a century and a half after the formation of Upper Canada, when the first road link across northern Ontario to the west end of Lake Superior was finally completed.
 These are hardly the signs of a society with a lively interest in its own western territory or equipped to accommodate or embrace the territories acquired by the purchase of Rupert’s Land.

 The term Great Western Peninsula went out of use in the 1860s or 1870s.
 By this time “western” peninsula was a misnomer.
-When Ontario awarded itself a vast west following Canada’s purchase of Rupert’s Land in 1869, the name Great Western Peninsula disappeared — though the seemingly incongruous naming of “The Western University of London, Ontario” in 1878 reflected the earlier usage: London is now a two-hour drive from Toronto.
+When Ontario awarded itself a vast west following Canada’s purchase of Rupert’s Land in 1869, the name Great Western Peninsula disappeared — though the seemingly incongruous founding of “The Western University of London, Ontario” in 1878 reflected the earlier usage: London is now a two-hour drive from Toronto.
 Indeed, what had been “west” in Upper Canada gradually became eastern Ontario.
 Having absorbed a large part of Rupert’s Land, Ontario soon extended so far west that the Great Western Peninsula could with greater accuracy be called the Great Eastern Peninsula.
 Eventually, with Ontario’s unprecedented territorial expansion north and west, the compass would need to be reset again, and the Great Western Peninsula would be renamed Southern Ontario.

 By 1867, therefore, firmly rooted in its agricultural heartland but always constrained by the Great Lakes and Canadian Shield, the settled parts of Ontario barely reached Lake Superior.
 At first, the new province had little interest in or awareness of its own west and north.
 For example, a map showing the federal ridings of Ontario of 1872 ends at the southern edge of the Canadian Shield.
 Fort William, at the west end of Lake Superior, was still within the HBC’s commercial sphere, far removed from the rural settlements of the fertile southern peninsula.
 Ontario’s momentum of settlement had been spent on the heartland of the Great Western Peninsula.
 It had been channelled into the important task at hand.
 Meaningful settlement did not extend beyond clearing and occupying that peninsula.
 So powerful was the agrarian ethos that the bulk of the province’s territory was excluded cartographically.